glavanc1/gene_flow_ants/README.md

 The phenology of all species was taken from Seifert (2018) and is availalbe as `Phenology.csv`.

 ### Ecological niche
-Ecological niche overlap was estimated with the R script `niche overlap.R`.
+Ecological niche overlap was estimated with the R script `niche overlap.R`, and the output is available as `niche_overlap.txt`.

 ### Fine-scale spatial overlap
 Co-occurence in sampling plots was estimated for each genus in the `GENUSNAME_Analyses.R` scripts.